Shakhoyat/SKT-ASP-Portfolio/README.md

 ## Current Status

-**Next Step**: Fix project configuration to properly support ASP.NET Web Forms, then continue with Skills page.
+**Next Step**: Create Projects page with portfolio showcase and filtering functionality.

-The foundation and About page are complete with professional design and responsive layout.
+The foundation, About page, and Skills page are complete with professional design, interactive features, and responsive layouts.
 The project structure follows ASP.NET Web Forms best practices with proper separation of concerns.

+**Note**: Project requires conversion to proper ASP.NET Web Forms configuration for compilation.
+All pages are structurally complete and ready for testing once project configuration is fixed.

 ## Contributing

-This is a personal portfolio project following industry standards for ASP.NET Web Forms development.
+This is a personal portfolio project following industry standards for ASP.NET Web Forms development